molpopgen/pecnv/README.md

 1. [libsequence](http://www.github.com/molpopgen/libsequence) - version 1.8.0 or greater
 2. [boost](http://www.boost.org) - version 1.5.3 or greater

+The following perl modules are required:

+* File::Which
+* Getopt::Long
+* File::Which

 ##Compilation

 On most systems, simply type "make" to compile the programs.
 On systems where the dependencies may be installed in funny locations, edit the Makefile accordingly.